Makes 2 loaves

 Place the loaves on a floured surface, and cover with a damp tea towel.
 Leave to rise for 30 minutes, or until the loaves have roughly doubled in size again.

-Fire up your Ooni Pro.
+Fire up your Ooni pizza oven.
 Aim for 450˚F (230˚C) on the stone baking board inside.
 You can check the temperature inside your oven quickly and easily using the Ooni Infrared Thermometer.